Applying to University

 We aim to give students their best chance of admission to a degree course that matches their aptitudes, interests and academic potential.
-As part of our support, the College has a full-time Progression Officer, whose role is to provide advice and guidance on destinations after school, how to apply to university, and suitable alternatives.
+As part of our support, senior staff and a student’s Senior Tutor provide advice and guidance on destinations after school, how to apply to university, and suitable alternatives.

 Beginning the application process

-At the beginning of the academic year, students are introduced to the UCAS application procedure.
-Before they apply to university, students are directed towards useful sources of information including university prospectuses, degree course guides and careers literature.
+At the end of the summer term of their first year at the College, our two-year A-Level and BTEC students are introduced to the UCAS application procedure.
+For students studying with us for a one year A-Level or BTEC programme, this introduction takes place during their first four weeks at the College.
+Before they apply to university, all students are directed towards useful sources of information including university prospectuses, degree course guides and careers literature.
 Extensive use is made of UCAS databases, which save students time in selecting suitable courses.

-Applications are normally made after discussions with the Higher Education and Progressions Office, alongside the student’s Personal Tutor.
+Applications are normally made after discussions with senior staff, alongside the student’s Senior Tutor.
 Students are carefully advised to ensure that they are aware of the course content and likely entrance requirements, so they can make realistic and sensible applications.

 Help is then provided to ensure that the UCAS application forms (and any other necessary forms) are completed correctly.
 We also give guidance on writing the Personal Statement so that the student maximises their chance of obtaining offers.
-The College also provides an academic reference, giving an objective, supportive assessment* of the student’s suitability for the courses applied for.
+The College also provides an academic reference drawing upon the reference provided by a student’s previous school, giving an objective, supportive assessment of the student’s suitability for the courses applied for.

 Responding to interviews and offers